EneaDim/flexsoc/README.md

 1. Run `make help_soc` to see only the guide for the steps of SoC integration.
 2. Run `make help_doc` to see the guide for generating the documentation.
 3. Run `make help_fsm` to see the guide for generating FSMs.
-3. Run `make ip_start` to build a the core and wrapper of a general IP.
+3. Run `make ip_start` to build the core, the regmap and wrapper of a general IP.

 ---